GoogleCloudPlatform/community/tutorials/shared-vpc-gke-cloud-memorystore/index.md

 In this section, you configure an IAM member from a service project to access only specific subnets in the host project.
 This provides a granular way to define service project admins by granting them the `compute.networkUser` role for only the subnets that they really need access to.

-1. Review the members of the service projects and get the names of the service accounts you'll use in the next steps:
+1. Review the members of the `GKE_CLUSTER_PROJECT` project and get the name of the service account that you'll use in later steps:

         gcloud projects get-iam-policy $GKE_CLUSTER_PROJECT

+    The output should look something like this:

         bindings:
         - members: